Chinese Chicken Salad

 Upload Your Photo

-- 2 whole chicken breasts NOTE: That’s 4 half-breast pieces, as plump as possible for best texture, with skin on for poaching, boned or not.
+- 2 whole chicken breasts (that’s 4 half-breast pieces, as plump as possible for best texture, with skin on for poaching, boned or not)

 - 1 cup, chicken broth (optional)

 - 1 or 2 whole scallions (green onions) - root end and dried tips trimmed off

 - 1 or 2 slices, fresh ginger root

 - 1 small head, iceberg lettuce